-Our board of directors adopted our 2002 Stock Option Plan, or 2002 Plan, in December 2002.
+Our Board adopted our 2002 Plan, in December 2002.
 Our stockholders approved the plan and all material amendments.
-Upon the closing of our initial public offering, the share reserve available for grant under the 2002 Plan was cancelled; and all new grants will be made under our 2006 Equity Incentive Plan, or 2006 Plan, described below.
+Upon the closing of our initial public offering, the share reserve available for grant under the 2002 Plan was cancelled; and all new grants will be made under our 2006 Plan, described below.
 If any outstanding option under the 2002 Plan expires or is cancelled, the shares allocable to the unexercised portion of that option will be added to the share reserve under the 2006 Plan and will be available for grant under the 2006 Plan.

 Administration.
-The 2002 Plan may be administered by the board of directors or a committee of the board of directors.
-In the case of options intended to qualify as "performance based compensation" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, or the Code, the committee will consist of two or more outside directors within the meaning of Section 162(m) of the Code.
+The 2002 Plan may be administered by the Board or a committee of the Board.
+In the case of options intended to qualify as "performance based compensation" within the meaning of Section 162(m) of the Internal Revenue Code of 1986 (the "Code"), the administrator of the plan will consist of two or more outside directors within the meaning of Section 162(m) of the Code.
 The administrator has the authority, in its sole discretion: